CumulusNetworks/cldemo-tacacs/README.md

 ```
 ## Try  the timeuser
 The Timeuser in this case has very limited access to the system, and can only access the system to get current time information and ntp server information.
+This is example of Cumulus TACACS+ Per-command Authorization feature.
 ```
 cumulus@oob-mgmt-server:~$ ssh timeuser@leaf02
 timeuser@leaf02's password: